chARpack/chARpack.github.io/src/routes/manual/02-normal_mode/01-settings.md

 This mode comes in handy, when creating a bond within a molecule, but the force field makes it difficult to bring these two dummies together.

 ### Hand Toggles
-The three buttons on the bottom row change the hand visuals.
+The three buttons on the second row change the hand visuals.
-You can go have your hand rendered as a mesh, joint visuals or no rendering of the hand tracking.
+You can have your hand rendered as a mesh, joint visuals or no rendering of the hand tracking.

+### Toggle Hand Menu
+This button enables or disables use of the hand menu.
+By default, the menu is enabled for user comfort; if you prefer not using it, you can turn it off using this button.
+However, this will also disable the **Chain mode** button since it is part of the hand menu functionality.

+### Switch language
+This button switches the application's language between German and English.

 ### Bond Stiffness
 The bond stiffness parameter changes the number of force field iterations and therefore the felt stiffness of the molecule.